Localised Davies generators for (pseudo)differential operators: Introduction

-In this note we are motivated by a recent paper by Chen--Kastoryano--Gily\'en \cite{chen} where a construction involving localisation in time was proposed and carried out in the case of finite dimensional Hilbert spaces.
+Here we are motivated by a recent paper by Chen--Kastoryano--Gily\'en \cite{chen} where a construction involving localisation in time was proposed and carried out in the case of finite dimensional Hilbert spaces.
 (See also Ramkumar--Soleimanifar \cite{ras} and Ding--Li--Lin \cite{dll} for further developments and references).
 We show that under certain conditions (natural in the case of differential and pseudo-differential operators) the construction works in the case of unbounded operators.
-A different approach to the infinite dimensional case has also been proposed by Becker--Rouz\'e--Salzmann \cite{beck}.
+A different approach to the infinite dimensional case has also been recently proposed by Becker--Rouz\'e--Salzmann \cite{beck}.
 We refer to that paper and to \cite{chen} for references and background in the context of quantum information.

-The motivating unbounded example is given by,
+Compared with the finite-dimensional quantum Gibbs-sampling literature, our emphasis is not on implementation or mixing, but on the analytic and microlocal well-posedness of the localised Davies construction for unbounded operators.
+Compared with the recent infinite-dimensional Dirichlet-form approach of \cite{beck}, our results are more specialised in the direction of differential and pseudodifferential operators: we prove stationarity of the Gibbs state for the localised construction and show that the localised jump operators are pseudodifferential, hence pseudolocal.
+This pseudodifferential structure is the main new feature of the present work relative to the existing Gibbs-sampling literature.